DeBraid/investing-notes/oil-sands-not-economical.md

 Posit:
 * renewable energy is becoming economically competitive -- and superior to -- fossil fuels.
 * demand for oil is in secular decline
-* the Athabasca Tar Sands first/early, and hard/hardest.
+* the Alberta Tar Sands will get hit first/early and hard/hardest

 ## Why Target the Tar Sands?